open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 On the other hand, languages such as Java and Python provide built-in support for throwing and catching exceptions.

-When you begin at a place where different languages disagree about what errors or exceptions are and how to handle them, what do you use when you need standardized telemetry and error reporting across microservices written in those languages?
+When different languages disagree about what errors or exceptions are and how to handle them, what do you use when you need standardized telemetry and error reporting across microservices written in those languages?
 OpenTelemetry is the tool with which we'll address the